ibm-cloud-docs/Cloudant/offerings/learning-center.md

 It too can be parsed in MapReduce functions and is handy for comparing two dates: simply take one timestamp from another.

-The third option is to store each date and time component in separate fields.
-This option is more verbose than the previous options but has one key advantage if you're using {{site.data.keyword.cloudant_short_notm}} Query. {{site.data.keyword.cloudant_short_notm}} Query can act only upon data in the form it exists in the document itself.
-If you need to query on a single date component for example, the month, then you'd need that item that is broken out in the document.

 To summarize, there's no native date format in JSON, so you can store dates and times how you like.
 ISO-8601 is compact, readable, and sorts nicely, as do a timestamp (milliseconds since 1970).